 She lives in Surburbia in South East England, is a Mum of four, the youngest of whom she home educates (the older three were all either taking GCSE’s, BTEC’s or degree’s around the time of her surgery!), loves being outside in the sun, making art and crafts as well as listening to her family play music in their various bands.
 She is totally into a natural health lifestyle, albeit a slight paradox with brain surgery!

 Since finishing my book …

 I have continued to write blog posts on the day to day struggles and frustrations of life after brain surgery.
-As well as the more personal problems of not easily being able to work, yet unable to claim any support or income, despite my husband’s business having been severely effected by my illness; and how that makes life tough even now, two years plus after surgery.
+As well as the more personal problems of not easily being able to work, yet unable to claim any support or income, despite my husband’s business having been severely effected by my illness; and how that makes life tough even now, three years plus after surgery.